prakx1/laughing-tribble/README.md

-# laughing-tribble
+# laughing-tribble (The name is suggested by github , I will change it someday)
-Some  of my ML projects and learnings.
+Some  of my **ML** projects and learnings.